Should the Timing of Inspections be Predictable?: Conclusion

 \section{Conclusion}

-We study the design of inspection policies in a dynamic moral hazard setting.
-In contrast to previous work, dynamic deviations play a central role in our analysis.
-We show that predictable inspections are better suited to motivating agents who are tasked with innovation, such as start-up entrepreneurs.
-Random inspections are better suited to motivating agents who are tasked with maintenance, such as safety personnel responsible for preventing accidents.
+We study the optimal timing of inspections in a dynamic moral hazard setting.
+Under our inspection technology, global shirking deviations are attractive for the agent.
+We find that different forms of inspection policies are optimal for encouraging different kinds of tasks.
+Predictable inspections are better for motivating an agent to work toward a breakthrough, such as a technological innovation.
+Random inspections are better for motivating an agent to work to prevent a breakdown, such as a workplace accident.
 This dichotomy is driven by the agent's effective risk attitude over time lotteries, which is determined endogenously by the agent's actions.